 - Fold the used patch in half with the sticky sides together.
 Throw any used patch away so that children or pets cannot get to it.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using medicine for heart rhythm problems, such as mexiletine or amiodarone.
+- Some medicines can affect how lidocaine works.
+Tell your doctor if you are using medicine for heart rhythm problems (including amiodarone, mexiletine, or tocainide), or other anesthetic medicines.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart problems, porphyria, epilepsy, kidney disease, or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart problems, porphyria (enzyme problem), or epilepsy.